metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Intermediate Variable
 ~~~~~~~~~~~~~~~~~~~~~

-An Intermediate Variable is an atom that can be placed inside an
-Optimizer.
 An Intermediate Variable placed inside an Optimizer
 will appear as a port on the Optimizer's PET model and PET
 Analysis Blocks can be connected to it.